carandclassic/laravel-localized-routes/README.md

 ## 🔒 Security

-If you discover any security related issues, please [e-mail me](mailto:ivan@codezero.be) instead of using the issue tracker.
+If you discover any security-related issues, please [e-mail us](mailto:security@carandclassic.com) instead of using the issue tracker.

 ## 📑 Changelog